We all can now search the earth's surface for unique and interesting geological formations.

 Fig. 10 - Golden Eagle.

 This unique Eagle Geoglyph was located, using Google Earth, while I was reviewing the landscape in the region of our ancestor’s homeland.
 Our father’s paternal line is descended from the indigenous First Nations and the Spanish people of Mexico and New Mexico.

-Our Esparza surname is connected to Moctezuma II through the Aguascalientes, Mexico, marriage in 1594, of his great, great granddaughter, Ana Francisca de Gabay y Moctezuma, to Lope Ruiz de Esparza on our paternal great grandmother's line.
+Our Esparza surname is connected to Moctezuma II through the Aguascalientes, Mexico, marriage in 1594, of his great, great granddaughter, Ana Francisca de Gabay y Moctezuma, to Lope Ruiz de Esparza on our paternal great grandmother's lines.
 We have many DNA cousins that have ties to this Aguascalientes family.

 We also have many paternal line DNA cousins that have connections to the Apache families in New Mexico, Utah, Arizona, Oklahoma, Texas, and Mexico.
 This tie may be related to the Indian Wars which generated the kidnapping and adoption of Apache children into Mexican families.

 This Eagle geological formation was located a number of years ago, southwest of the U.S. border in a very remote, isolated, and high elevation region of Mexico.
 This might be called a "distant northern desert."
 It can be found a little northwest of Monterrey, Nuevo Leon, Mexico.